 This report summarizes the performance of the RemoTeC GOSAT-2 SRFP XCO2 retrieval.
-In general, we find very good agreement with TCCON and GOSAT-1 data for the two modes (normal and sunglint) with high correlations all-round.
-The mean bias (global offset) is 0.0 ppm with a single measurement precision of 2.1 ppm.
-The spatial accuracy (standard deviation site biases) is 0.9 ppm and mean standard deviation of around 2.0 ppm is observed for most TCCON stations.
-Based on comparison with TCCON we scale the retrieved statistical error by a factor 2.27 for normal mode and 2.05 for sunglint mode to obtain a representative random error.
-This corresponds to an uncertainty ratio 0.44 for normal mode and 0.50 for sunglint mode.
+In general, we find very good agreements with respect to TCCON and GOSAT-1 data for the two modes, normal (land) and sun-glint, with high correlations all-round.
+The mean bias (so-called global offset) is 0.0 ppm with a single measurement precision of 2.26 ppm.
+The spatial accuracy (so-called standard deviation site biases or station-to-station variability) is 1.0 ppm and mean standard deviation of around 2.0 ppm is observed for most TCCON stations.

-Correlations of the observed bias with retrieved parameters were also checked and it was found that after the initial bias correction based on the retrieved albedo of Band 2, similar to the bias correction used for GOSAT-1, the remaining correlations were small.
+Based on comparison with TCCON, we scale the retrieved statistical error by a factor of 2.17 for normal mode and 2.19 for sun-glint mode to obtain a representative random error.
+Using this approach, we find a corresponding uncertainty ratio of 0.81 for normal mode and 0.85 for sun-glint mode.
+Correlations of the observed bias with retrieved parameters were also checked and it was found that after the initial bias correction based on the retrieved albedo of band 2, similar to the bias correction used for GOSAT-1, the remaining correlations were small.